- Define and recognize fitness, adaptation, and evolution by natural selection

 - Because the human host is taking a course of antibiotics (or the petri dish contains increasing dosages of antibiotic), bacteria with the sensitive alleles die more-so than bacteria with the resistant allele.
 The resistant bacteria are a better fit to the antibiotic-rich environment.

 This brings us to the idea of Darwinian fitness, that the organisms that best match their environment will have relatively greater survival and reproduction than those that match less well.
-The resulting trait that is heritable and increases the survival and reproduction odds for those that carry that trait is called an adaptation.
+Fitness is quantified relative to the average individual in the population; individuals that produce more viable progeny (progeny that can live and reproduce themselves) than average have greater fitness.
+A trait that is heritable and increases the survival and reproduction odds for those that carry that trait is called an adaptation.
+If a trait confers 1% greater reproductive advantage, it confers a fitness of 1.01.
+A trait that confers 10% greater reproductive advantage has a fitness of 1.1.
 Of all the mechanisms of evolution we’ll discuss in this course, only natural selection results in adaptations.
+Remember, the measure of fitness is production of viable progeny – adaptive traits promote survival of individuals to reproductive age and/or promote reproductive success.

 Evolution by natural selection results in individuals that are a better fit to their environment